koenzijlstra/WineRetry/REPORT.md

 ## Introduction
 The aim of this application is to provide a product-specific Marktplaats/eBay like app for people looking to buy or sell rare or old bottles of wine.
 FineWine has a realtime-chat function for the communication between the seller of a wine bottle and a user that is interested in (buying) the bottle.
 User-authentication and database management is done with the use of Firebase.
-There are three main/overview activities which mirror the three different parts in functionality: buy, sell and chat.
-Furthermore there are two authentication activities to register to FineWine and to log in.
-Additionally there are two activities (with a dialog theme) that display information about a specific bottle (which is shown depends on the previous activity) and an activity with a dialog theme that displays information about the activity the user was previously in.

 Below is a screenshot of the BuyActivity, where a filter of only red whines from between the year 1960 and 1989 is applied.